Parre87/projekt1/README.md

 - I've tested the website on Chrome, Firefox and Microsoft Edge.
 I also used Chrome developer tools to check responsiveness.
 - I have used a mobile and different devices to see how the website looks like on different screen sizes.
-- I have clicked all the buttons and forms to see if it works.
+- I have clicked all the buttons and forms to see if it works, everything works but the link to the CSS validator at the bottom of the footer, when you click on the link, the message "Some Headers, mandatory for this resource, are missing Referer" is shown in external page.
 - I confirmed that the Website and its functionnalities is working properly.

   ### Validator testing: